mstmari/100-Days-Of-Code/README.md

 Day 7: worked through Flatiron School Rails Amusement Park lab migrations and associations.
 Following tests and have almost completed class methods.

-Day 8: Began working on unit tests, and building out the session controller and signup
+Day 8: Began working on unit tests, and building out the session controller and signup.

 Day 9: working on feature tests on Rails Amusement Park lab.
 Built out signup, and worked on session.
 Also watched live stream of local open source software meetup.